-- Session Reliability policy comes into effect (by default in 3 minutes) where the Citrix Workspace app tries to connect to the VDA.
+- Session Reliability policy comes into effect (by default in 3 minutes) where the Citrix Workspace app tries to connect to the machine.

-- Auto Client Reconnect policy comes into effect between 3 and 5 minutes where the endpoint machine tries to connect to the VDA.
+- Auto Client Reconnect policy comes into effect between 3 and 5 minutes where the endpoint tries to connect to the machine.

 For each user, the number of auto reconnects are measured during every 15 min interval across the selected time period.
-Based on the number of auto reconnects in the majority of the 15 min intervals, the experience is classified as Excellent, Fair, or Poor.
+Based on the number of auto reconnects in most of the 15 min intervals, the experience is classified as Excellent, Fair, or Poor.

 The Session Resiliency experience is categorized based on the reconnect rate as follows:

-Excellent: In majority of the 15 min intervals in the chosen time period, the number of reconnects were less than 1.
+Excellent: In most of the 15 min intervals in the chosen time period, there were no reconnects.

-Fair: In majority of the 15 min intervals in the chosen time period, the number of reconnects were 1.
+Fair: In most of the 15 min intervals in the chosen time period, there was one reconnect.

-Poor: In majority of the 15 min intervals in the chosen time period, the number of reconnects were greater than 1.
+Poor: In most of the 15 min intervals in the chosen time period, there were more than 1 reconnects.